Group B Streptococcus« View All Products

 Q: What if I do not want to pay by card?

 Our payment reference on your card will show up as "health screen" so it will not link your purchase to Better2Know.
-If you do not want to pay by card then we can also accept PayPal and cash.
+If you do not want to pay by card then we can also accept cash.
 Please call our Patient Services Team to arrange payment.

 Q: What does the kit packaging look like?